 - Profit-based businesses

 The council is committed to promoting equality and diversity and welcomes applications from organisations representing minority or vulnerable groups.
 We encourage all applicants to make their projects as inclusive and accessible to all as possible.

 If you need any of our documents in a different format please email email@example.com

 Get in touch

-After reviewing our grant policy, we would welcome any questions, so please do drop us an email at firstname.lastname@example.org.
+After reviewing our grant policy, we would welcome any questions about the scheme and whether you, your organisation or the project are eligible, so please do drop us an email at firstname.lastname@example.org.